ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 immediately, according to the error handling idioms of the implementation platform, for errors that can be immediately detected, such as inconsistency in Transport Properties.
-An error can provide an optional reason to the application with further details about to why the error occurred.
+An error can provide an optional reason to the application with further details about why the error occurred.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this